Are you an Indian stranded abroad? Here is what you should do

 India

-New Delhi, May 10: As the government starts evacuation of thounsands of Indians struck abroad due to coronavirus lockdown, the home ministry has issued guidelines for stranded Indians and for people who need to travel abroad.
+New Delhi, May 10: As the government starts evacuation of thousands of Indians stuck abroad due to coronavirus lockdown, the home ministry has issued guidelines for stranded Indians and for people who need to travel abroad.

 The Home Ministry stated that as many Indians who had travelled abroad for employment purposes or studies or tourism or business are still stranded, the government of India is facilitating this evacuation to alleviate their distress in these trying times.